neo4j-contrib/neo4j-meetups-reporting/docs/DOCS.md

 # REST API

-This section covers the graph-based analytics REST API.
+This section covers the graph-based reporting REST API.
 This REST API communicates with the Neo4j graph database and exposes the database layer to the front-end web dashboard.
 The REST API is a fork of [Neo4j Swagger](#the-neo4j-swagger-project).
 [Swagger](#the-swagger-project) is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.

 * [Demo](#demo-1)
 * [Setup](#setup)